TimonSchneider01/ccl1/README.md

 <div style="text-align: center;">
   <img src="Untitled 01-17-2025 09-46-30.gif" alt="Enemy Spritesheet" width="200">
   <p>The Healing Item is a Servitor Head inside of a breeding tank (not lore acurate) </p>
+  <p>First pick-up item i drew / First time working with an app called Pixel Studio - but i really liked how this turned out!</p>
 </div>

 ---